stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$includeprocessModels = eius; // string | Will add process models to the response
+$includeprocessModels = reprehenderit; // string | Will add process models to the response
-$includeprocessModelsCount = 9; // int | Will add process models count to the response
+$includeprocessModelsCount = 19; // int | Will add process models count to the response
-$filterAutocompletetes = earum; // string | Retrieve list that has \"tes\" at the start of their name
+$filterAutocompletetes = fugit; // string | Retrieve list that has \"tes\" at the start of their name
-$filterSearchtes = ea; // string | Retrieve list that has \"tes\" in their name
+$filterSearchtes = vero; // string | Retrieve list that has \"tes\" in their name
-$sortnameCreatedAtUpdatedAt = perferendis; // string | Sorting example
+$sortnameCreatedAtUpdatedAt = adipisci; // string | Sorting example

 try {
     $result = $apiInstance->getBusinessProcessesList($includeprocessModels, $includeprocessModelsCount, $filterAutocompletetes, $filterSearchtes, $sortnameCreatedAtUpdatedAt);